szachovy/superset-cluster/README.md

 * Nodes must be able to resolve DNS names between each other.
 * The user's host must be able to `ssh` to each of the nodes passwordlessly.
 * There should be at least one available and running network interface capable of sending and receiving packets between the user's host and management nodes via IPv4.
-* Ability to read/write to the `/opt` directory on the nodes.
+* Ability to read/write to the `/opt` directory on the nodes as well as in the user's host.
 * On the MySQL nodes port `3306` should be open for communication within the nodes.
 * On the Management nodes port `6446` should be open for communication within the nodes.
+* ... `2377` port for swarm cluster ...
 * For production setups follow [SECURITY.md](docs/SECURITY.md).

 ### Installed software

 The following software needs to be installed on both the user's host and external nodes.
-The setup has been tested on [`ubuntu:22.04`](tests/setup/Dockerfile) with the following versions:
+The setup has been tested on [`ubuntu:24.04`](tests/setup/Dockerfile) with the following versions:

 * `ca-certificates v20230311ubuntu0.22.04.1`
 * `containerd.io v1.6.31-1`